 I continued the process on my wood dividers.
 Here, you can either run a strip down the entire length, as shown above, or you can place the tabs just where you need them.
 If you choose to cover the entire divider, there is no need to go all the way to each end, unless you plan to place a cross divider in that location.
 In this case, I would use spacers at the ends as a guide.

 However, you can be even more conservative in your usage and just place smaller sections where they are needed.
 It all depends on how much ability you wnat to have for changing it up in the future.

 Which ever way you decide, repeat the process on the opposite side of each divider.
 Just be sure that all your tabs line up with the previous one, and that those tabs line up with the next set, and so on. (see arrows) This keeps everything aligned for the cross dividers.

 Next, I tested my dividers with a few cross sections to get an idea on the size that I needed.
 I just played around with different sizes to see what worked for me.
 Then, I would head out to the saw to make the cuts.

 And this is my drawer after I finished placing my dividers and organizing all my junk!
 The best part for me is that I no longer have to riffle through the mess to locate a battery.
 Amazingly, I still have several empty sections for future junk!

 I have to say that this is one of the easiest custom drawer products that I have ever come across.
 You literally just peel and stick.
 My favorite feature, however, is the ease with which I can change the layout.
-If you want to give these divider tabs a try, you can check them out at Rockler’s.* And if you have never shopped at Rockler’s, let me just say that it is a woodworker’s dream store!
+If you want to give these divider tabs a try, you can get them here!.*

 – PIN IT –